ComputationalPathogens/MNBC-ME/README.md

 (If you installed Java JDK in mamba/conda, then the 3 commands can be also simplified to "<b>java -cp MNBC.jar -Xmx1G MNBC ...</b>")

 <b>Step 1</b>:
-Run the following command to generate the taxonomy file of the prokaryotic chromosomes:
+Run the following command to generate the taxonomy file for prokaryotic chromosomes from NCBI GenBank and RefSeq:
 ````
 ../jdk-17.0.12/bin/java -cp MNBC_ME.jar -Xmx1G MNBC_ME taxonomy ncbi -i example/prok_seq/ -a example/assembly_summary_refseq.txt -n example/nodes.dmp -o example/taxonomy_prok.txt
 ````